findonflow/find/README.md

   - run test
 	- verify that doc is up to date
  - create webpage
+ - do not expose enum status out of scripts
  - create job that will listed to event and fullfill auctions with bids that are not fullfilled. prob needs an db if I cannot use graffle.io

 ## Testing